hashgraph/hedera-mirror-node/docs/design/hcs.md

 2. Parser persists to PostgreSQL
 3. Client queries GRPC API for messages from a specific topic
 4. GRPC API retrieves the current messages from PostgreSQL and returns to client
-5. GRPC API is notified of new `ConsensusSubmitMessage` transactions via PostgreSQL Notify
+5. GRPC API is notified of new messages via PostgreSQL Notify

 ### Alternatives